 Since its introduction as a treatment option for hyperhidrosis, iontophoresis has undergone many developments and improvements.
 Home-use devices, such as Dermadry, make treatment more convenient than ever before!
 There’s no longer a need to schedule appointments, as you can now build your own treatment schedule and get results from the comfort of your own home.
 Treatment sessions last between 15 minutes (underarms) to 20 minutes (hands and feet) and can provide up to 6 weeks of dryness!
 Following the initial treatment phase, treatments need to be maintained (as little as once every 2-3 weeks!) to maintain dryness.

-Dermadry’s iontophoresis device is simple to set up and only requires access to an electrical outlet and some tap water.
+Dermadry’s iontophoresis machine is simple to set up and only requires access to an electrical outlet and some tap water.
 Dermadry is indicated for use by those 13 years and older to treat mild to severe primary palmar, plantar, and axillary hyperhidrosis.
 Click here to learn more about Dermadry and watch our tutorial videos below to see just how easy it is to treat your excessive sweating!